 How to Calculate Collection Effectiveness Index?

-Calculating the Collection Effectiveness Index involves a straightforward formula that takes into account the dynamics of receivables over a month.
-Let’s break it down step by step:
+The Collection Effectiveness Index is easy to calculate.
+It uses a simple formula to show how well receivables are being collected over a month.
+Let’s break it down step by step.

 Beginning Receivables: This represents the total open receivables at the start of the month.
 Interestingly, it mirrors the ending total receivables from the preceding month.